xushanpu123/rCore-Tutorial-in-single-workspace/FixList.md

     x86_64 stack map error
     x86_64 .got section not aligned with 1000, so not loaded correctly.
     DebugConsole::getchar() not block when not receiving a data

+    User Heap Allocator's Memory was not force aligned.
+    So fixed after align manually.

+    Return ops is ctx[TrapFrameArgs::ARG0], correct is ctx[TrapFrameArgs::RET]
 2. support Multi Architecture

 3. Support SMP(Symmetric Multi Processing)